nuke-haus/noita_mods/README.md

 The wrong offering may offend the Gods.

+NOTE: This mod requires the more spells mod in order to work properly.

 ## More magical stones

 This mod adds 3 new magical stones to the game and also slightly increases your chance of finding a magical stone on a pedestal.